How to Knit a Buttonhole

 Image Source: 10 rows a day

 You should keep casting off stitches to determine the width of your buttonhole.
 It is worth noting that the more stitches you bind off, the larger the buttonhole.
-So should you keep binding off until you get to the length you want your buttonhole to be.
+So you should keep binding off until you get to the length you want your buttonhole to be.
+Slip the last stitch from the right needle back to the left needle.
 For a small buttonhole, you should bind off a couple of stitches.
+If you want to make a larger buttonhole, continue slipping off and binding off stitches.

 Step 4: Turn the work around and cast on stitches